PaperMC/docs/docs/paper/dev/misc/debugging.md

 ![](./assets/config_add.png)

 Finally, copy the command line arguments from the window, and paste these into your server's startup script.
+These will go after the `java` command and before `-jar`.
 Once you have done this, you can click `OK`.
 Once your server is running, you can use the bug icon in the top right to connect your debugger to the server:

 ![](./assets/debugger_connect.png)

 #### Using the debugger

-Lets say we have this code:
+Let's say we have this code:

 ```java
 @EventHandler